Hybrid thermalization in the large $N$ limit: Introduction

 In this work, we investigate fundamental issues about thermalization in the semi-holographic approach.
 The two subsystems are isolated in their effective metrics, although they do exchange energy and momentum from the point of view of the physical background metric.
 In the large $N$ limit, the subsystems also have their individual entropy currents.
 This implies that, for generic initial conditions, the full system can relax to pseudo-equilibrium states, where each subsystem has a distinct physical temperature, without reaching global equilibrium.
 In fact, in~\Cref{Sec:DT}, we explicitly demonstrate that the latter can indeed be the case.
 Furthermore, in the democratic coupling scheme, it is not obvious a priori that the following are satisfied: \begin{enumerate}[label=(\roman*)] \item we can define a global thermal equilibrium in which the physical temperature of the full system satisfying thermodynamic identities coincides with the equal physical temperatures of the subsystems, \item the entropy density of the full system satisfying thermodynamic identities corresponds to the statistical definition of entropy as the logarithm of the total number of microstates, \item the global thermal equilibrium state is the unique state with maximum entropy in the microcanonical ensemble, and \item a typical non-equilibrium isolated state of the full system relaxes to global thermodynamic equilibrium (not a pseudo-equilibrium state) in the limit where the average total energy density is sufficiently large (in consistency with the large $N$ limit). \end{enumerate}

 In~\cite{Kurkela:2018dku}, conditions (i) and (ii) were shown to hold generally in the semi-holographic democratic coupling scheme.
 We review these proofs in~\Cref{Sec:TSC} while stating the issue of pseudo-equilibrium states explicitly and extending the concept of statistical entropy to the latter.
 In \Cref{Sec:GEM} we prove that the condition (iii) mentioned above is indeed satisfied, i.e., the global equilibrium state, which can be consistently defined, is indeed the unique maximum entropy state of the micro-canonical ensemble.

+{The formulation of semi-holography allows us to study the dynamics of the full system at any level of coarse-graining.
+We will address the fundamental issues in thermalization by employing effective MIS-type descriptions of the two subsystems in which a microstate configuration of the full system is specified phenomenologically by the sub-system energy-momentum tensor themselves.
+This allows us to study thermalization by following the evolution of the coarse-grained (phenomenological) entropies of the sub-systems and the full system as elaborated in Sec. \ref{Sec:Micro} via the example of two coupled effective kinetic theories.}

 In Sec.~\ref{Sec:DT}, we employ the coarse-grained MIS description for both sectors and demonstrate that when the average total energy density is large, a \textit{typical} non-equilibrium state of the full isolated system does indeed relax to the global equilibrium state, by formulating this criterion in precise mathematical terms.
 Finally, in Sec.~\ref{Sec:Conc}, we compare our results with quantum statistical approaches such as the eigenstate thermalization hypothesis, and discuss further studies which are necessary for phenomenological applications.